-Minimally invasive surgery – which came to the Cleveland Clinic 18 years ago – evolved to become the standard of care for isolated aortic and mitral valve disease.
+Minimally invasive surgery – which came to Cleveland Clinic in the mid-1990s – evolved to become the standard of care for isolated aortic and mitral valve disease.
 While minimally many heart centers around the country use invasive and robotic approaches for mitral valve surgery, aortic valve surgery can be more complex.
 The age of the patient, co-existing medical conditions and, often, the presence of vascular and/or aorta disease factor into the surgical approach.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy